 This drowsiness that Peter, James, John and the rest of the disciples are fighting is evidently also not a natural sleepiness, as is noted from the context.
 Peter was a very intense young man, and he and James and John had doubtless spent many restless, sleepless nights in prayer with Christ.
 They felt the importance of the hour, and their blood had been boiling for a fight as they had entered the garden.
 They had been warned of the betrayal, of the denials, of the scattering … that it would be His last meal with them.
 Their swords were drawn in hand and they were fully intending to draw blood before the night was over.

 Lastly, and in particular, notice in this text in Matthew that Jesus never tells us what the cup is.
-He never says that it is the cross.
-We have assumed this; most of us have never thought any other way about it.
+He never says it is the cross.
+This has been assumed; most of us have never thought any other way about it.
 Yet the concept is imposed on the text: it is not there.
 Let us take our time here — search for it carefully so that we will be firmly convinced of this.
-Such an assumption need not be made.
+This assumption need not be made.

 Next, we explore Mark 14:32-42: